 You control how they leave your site.

-So, instead of bouncing traffic back to where they came from, how about bouncing them to your email opt-in page, or special offer page, or how about you just throw them on a product page on Amazon.
+So, instead of bouncing traffic back to where they came from, how about bouncing them to your email opt-in landing page, or special offer page, or how about you just throw them on a product page on Amazon?

-I agree, and I’ll explain what I really think of Zero Bounce at the end of this review, I promise.
+I’ll explain what I really think of Zero Bounce at the end of this review, I promise.

 My test setup with this plugin

-That’s an -11.18% reduction in bounce rate!
-Not an impressive reduction, but it’s a positive start, right?
+That’s an -11.18% reduction!
+Not an impressive reduction, but a positive start, right?

 The screenshot I shared with you above shows the options that are available.